oracle/coherence-operator/docs/samples/coherence-deployments/extend/default/README.md

 ## Prerequisites

-Ensure that you have installed the Oracle Coherence Operator by following the instructions [here](../../../README.md#install-the-coherence-operator).
+Ensure that you have installed the Coherence Operator by following the instructions [here](../../../README.md#install-the-coherence-operator).

 ## Installation Steps